mozilla/addons-frontend/docs/caching.md

 ## Additional considerations

+### Cookies in requests

+Caching is bypassed for some cookies as described above, but this is achieved without `Vary`, because we can't `Vary` on a specific cookie, only the whole header, which would include all cookies ever set on the AMO domain, including analytics - so we would likely see an extremely poor cache hit ratio if we did that.

 ### Cookies in responses

 In addition to what's described above, Nginx is currently configured to never cache a response containing the `Set-Cookie` header.
 This is a safety measure that we could deactivate if needed.
 The value of the `Set-Cookie` header wouldn't affect the cache key.